-Last updated on June 10th, 2016
+Last updated on May 13th, 2021

-Ticks alone are responsible for the transmission of Lyme disease, Rocky Mountain spotted fever, Ehrlichiosis, relapsing fever and tularemia.
+Ticks alone are responsible for the transmission of Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, relapsing fever, and tularemia.

 Tularemia is an infectious disease caused by Francisella tularensis.
 F. tularensis is a parasite of wild animals.
 Ticks (Dermacentor) transmits this pathogen from animals such as rabbits to humans.

 Lyme disease is caused by a spirochetes Borrelia burgdorferi.
 It is transmitted from mice to humans by ticks (Ixodes).